 A shareholders’ agreement is a contractual arrangement between the shareholders of the corporation and the corporation itself.
 The primary purpose of the agreement is deal with the many potential issues that may arise between shareholders/management and how they are to be settled.
 However, as with any agreement, not all contingencies can necessarily be contemplated, and this can lead to some uncertainty.

-The shareholders' agreement will typically include provisions relating to the management of the business and the transfer of shares in the event of death or other stipulated events.
-The provisions dealing with transfers of shares are commonly referred to as the “buy-sell” portion of the agreement.
+The shareholders’ agreement will typically include provisions relating to the management of the business and the transfer of shares in the event of death or other stipulated events.
+The provisions dealing with transfers of shares are commonly referred to as the “buy-sell” portion of

-Objectives of a Shareholders’ Agreement
+Objectives of a Shareholders’ Agreements

 Primary objectives of a shareholders’ agreement are to: